Call for Proposals

 - Recipients agree to acknowledge the IRRT Mission Enhancement Grant on publicity, reports, and other documentation related to the project.

-Individuals submitting nominations will be notified of a decision before March 1st.
+Individuals submitting nominations will be notified of a decision by February 28th.
 The Committee may elect to offer partial grants in response to a proposal.